pkg-dot-zip/AmigaBinHandler/README.md

 ## Running
 > Make sure you have installed the [ADK](https://amiga.farm-ng.com/docs/brain/brain-install/)!

+First of all, clone the repository and open it in PyCharm.

 PyCharm automatically uses the correct virtual environment if you have set up the project correctly.
 If you are using the terminal you might have to add the `src` directory to the `$PYTHONPATH` to avoid `ModuleNotFoundError`s like this: